web-platform-tests/rfcs/rfcs/remote_channel.md

 The low-level API provides required primitives, but it's difficult to use directly.
-To achieve the aim of making tests no harder to write than SpecialPowers-based Gecko tests, there is also a higher-level API initially providing two main capabilities: the ability to `postMessage` to a remote context, and the ability to `executeScript` so that the script runs in a remote context.
+To achieve the aim of making tests no harder to write than SpecialPowers-based Gecko tests, there is also a higher-level API initially providing two main capabilities: `postMessage` which sends a message to a remote global, and `call` which executes a provided function in the remote global with given arguments.

 This API is provided by a `RemoteGlobal` object.
 The `RemoteGlobal` object doesn't handle creating the browsing context (or other global